WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

 - **Code**: [Calculate available weeks][available_weeks_script]
 - **Notes**:
-  - This step can occur concurrently with other steps.
+  - This step can occur concurrently with other steps and should not take additional time.
 - **Process**:
   1. Update the [script for calculating available weeks][available_weeks_script] with maintainers, conferences, and availability that match the upcoming